mycelial/docs/docs/tutorials-example-replication-jobs/excel-to-snowflake.md

 When prompted for a username and password, enter `token` for for the username and leave the password field blank.

-### Create a data pipeline
+### Create a data workflow

-Now you'll need to create a data pipeline by doing the following steps:
+Now you'll need to create a data workflow by doing the following steps:

 1. Drag and drop the `Source: My Client - Excel People Source` node onto the canvas.
 2. Drag and drop the `Mycelial Server` node onto the canvas.
 3. Drag and drop the `Destination: My Client - Snowflake Destination` node onto the canvas.
 4. Connect the `Excel People Source` to the `Mycelial Server` and then connect the `Mycelial Server` to the `Snowflake Destination` node.
-5. Lastly, press `Publish` to start the pipeline.
+5. Lastly, press `Publish` to start the workflow.

 ## Verify the data was replicated